DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/select.md

 Specifies the fields to select from data objects.

 ---
-This option accepts one of the following:
+This property accepts one of the following:

 - **String**
 A field name to select.